karenastevens/karenastevens/README.md

 ### 👩‍💻 About Me:

-I am a Software Engineer 💻 based in Pennsylvania!
+I am a Full Stack Software Engineer 💻 based in Pennsylvania!

 - 👓 I'm currently in the market for a job as a backend software engineer where I can apply my Python/Javascript skills as well as grow with mentorship.
 Enthusiastic about solving everyday problems with code!

-- 🌱 Learning Docker and Microservices.

-- ⭐ Looking to explore Technical Content Writing 📂.
+- 🌱 Currently delving deeper into cloud computing!

 ---